team-friendo/signalboost/README.md

 **Let's Encrypt Account**

 [Let's Encrypt] (https://letsencrypt.org/) does not require you to create an account, but it will require you to provide an email address in our configuration files so decided what address you want to use here.

-**Ngrok Tunnel**

-To run Signalboost in your local development environment you need a paid "basic" ngrok account is needed (https://ngrok.com/).
-Only the paid account will allow you to create a "reservered domain" (https://dashboard.ngrok.com/reserved).
-Note the `NGROK_AUTH_TOKEN` and `NGROK_SUBDOMAIN`.
-The NGROK tunnel allows us to do requests to your localhost's Signalboost API.

 **Signalboost API Token**